metal3-io/metal3-io.github.io/_posts/2020-02-18-metal3-dev-env-install-deep-dive.md

 gcr.io/k8s-minikube/storage-provisioner   v1.8.1              4689081edb10        2 years ago         80.8MB
 ```

-Once container images are stored, `minikube` can be stopped.
-In that moment, the virtual networks shown in the previous picture are attached to the `minikube` VM as can be verified by the following command:
+Once the container images are stored, minikube can be stopped.
+In that moment, the virtual networks shown in the previous picture are attached to the minikube VM as it can be verified by the following command:

 ```sh
 [alosadag@smc-master metal3-dev-env]$ sudo virsh domiflist minikube